SAP/luigi/docs/luigi-client-api.md

 ### storageManager

-StorageManager allows you to use browser local storage (key/value); every storage operation is sent to managed by Luigi core.
+StorageManager allows you to use browser local storage of key/values.
+Every storage operation is sent to be managed by Luigi Core.
-The idea is that different micro frontends can share/persist items using local storage.
+The idea is that different micro frontends can share or persist items using local storage.
-Since all storage operations are asynchronous (send vent to Luigi core that will reply once operation is finished), all the methods return Promises.
+Since all storage operations are asynchronous (sending an event to Luigi Core that will reply once operation is finished), all the methods return Promises.

 #### setItem

-Store an item for a specific key.
+Stores an item for a specific key.

 ##### Parameters